nanoc/nanoc.app/content/docs/tutorial.md

 The string argument defines what items will be processed using this rule.
 The `*` wildcard matches zero or more characters, so in this case, both rules match all items.

-Modify the compilation rule to add a check for the `md` file extension.
-In this case, run the `:kramdown` filter on items that have a `md` extension, and apply the default layout:
+Modify the compilation rule to add a check for the <span class="filename">md</span> file extension.
+In this case, run the `:kramdown` filter on items that have a <span class="filename">md</span> extension, and apply the default layout:

     #!ruby
     compile '*' do